mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "We can stop by Gilli's and get a cake."

-"Woop woop woop!"
-He said as he perked up and twisted his head left and right.
+"Ooop!"
+He chittered as he perked up and twisted his head left and right.

 "There we go.
 Now lets get you ready."

-I took a soft linen blanket from the wall and paused a moment to remember when Jathi and I used to walk with a younger Laen along the foggy coastline in the mornings.
-The three of us would play hide and seek on a wide open beach and just get lost shouting to each other in the gray abyss until the fog lifted.
+I took a soft linen blanket from the wall and recalled the times when Jathi and I used to walk with a younger Laen along the foggy coastline in the mornings.
+We'd finish our shift together at the observatory and then go play saffa dodge or get lost shouting to each other in the gray abyss until the fog lifted.
+I was never tired with him, though we'd been working through the night.

-_Not the time for memories_.
-I snapped out and hopped on while rushing to the front gate where Jathi was waiting for me.
+But this was no time for memories.
+I led Laen down the alley toward the front gate where Jathi was waiting for me.

 "Didn't think we would be doing this again, " he said.